 ‘Worldwide solution for tax evasion not yet in sight’

-The Panama Papers provide evidence that companies and individuals are evading tax on a large scale.
+The Panama Papers and Paradise Papers provide evidence that companies and individuals are evading tax on a large scale.
 Worldwide tax agreements can put a stop to this.
 But for the time being a treaty that will address the problem at its root is not in sight, in the opinion of legal expert Dirk Broekhuijsen.
+PhD defense on 16 november.

 In his PhD research Broekhuijsen examined the feasibility of a single worldwide tax treaty, in which all the world's countries would make agreements about which country may levy tax on the income of multinationals.
 At the present time, all tax agreements are bilateral, in other words between just two countries.